awsdocs/aws-encryption-sdk-docs/doc_source/use-raw-aes-keyring.md

 **Note**
 The key namespace and key name are equivalent to the *Provider ID* \(or *Provider*\) and *Key ID* fields in the `JceMasterKey` and `RawMasterKey`\.
-The AWS Encryption SDK for C reserves the `aws-kms` key namespace value for KMS keys\.
-Do not use it in a Raw AES keyring or Raw RSA keyring with the AWS Encryption SDK for C\.
+The AWS Encryption SDK for C and AWS Encryption SDK for \.NET reserve the `aws-kms` key namespace value for KMS keys\.
+Do not use this namespace value in a Raw AES keyring or Raw RSA keyring with these libraries\.

 If you construct different keyrings to encrypt and decrypt a given message, the namespace and name values are critical\.
 If the key namespace and key name in the decryption keyring isn't an exact, case\-sensitive match for the key namespace and key name in the encryption keyring, the decryption keyring isn't used, even if the key material bytes are identical\.